Pump.fun Glossary

 Graduation is the moment a pump.fun token's bonding curve reaches 100% — roughly 85 SOL raised — and the token is automatically listed on Raydium with real liquidity.
 Graduation is the goal for legitimate projects and for early buyers hoping for a liquidity exit.
 Only about 1–2% of pump.fun launches ever graduate.
 A rising bonding curve progress percentage is the clearest signal a token is gaining real traction.

-A smart money wallet is an address that has consistently appeared as an early buyer in tokens that went on to graduate to Raydium.
-Soliscope identifies them through behavioral discovery: wallets seen early in five or more resolved launches, with at least one graduation win and a rug rate below 30%.
-When a smart money wallet appears early in a new token, it raises the prior probability that the token has real potential — though it is not a guarantee, as even skilled traders pick losers.
+A proven-winner wallet is an address that has consistently appeared as an early buyer in tokens that went on to graduate to Raydium.
+Soliscope calls these "proven winners" rather than the industry term "smart money" because the qualifying criteria is a measured on-chain track record — not a label.
+A wallet qualifies when it appears as an early buyer in five or more resolved launches, at least one graduated, and its rug rate is below 30%.
+When a proven-winner wallet appears early in a new token, it raises the prior probability that the token has real potential — though it is not a guarantee, as even skilled traders pick losers.

 Deployer Cluster